dillonhicks/locutus/README.md

 * **locutus-actor:** Traits for defining an "Actor" that receives messages and updates when a `fn tick()` is called.
 * **locutus-game-of-life:** The simulation logic for game of life pared down from the yew/examples/game_of_life
-* **locutus-client:** The WASM client app to create a websocket connection to a locutus-server, starting a simulation, and "rendering" updates as state changes are pushed through the websocket.
-Rendering of the cells is still like the original yew demo which uses unicode block characters to present the universe.
-In the future, this will be replaced with drawing to a canvas.
+* **locutus-client:** The WASM client app to create a websocket connection to a locutus-server, starting a simulation, and rendering updates as state changes are pushed through the websocket.
 * **locutus-server:** The websocket server for running game of life instances.
 The server uses a hybrid threading model for efficiency.
 The server uses cooperative async tasks for handling connections, and a dedicated thread pool for running instances of GameOfLife actors.